datatribe-collective-oy/gdd-app/docs/security-architecture.md

 - **Nginx Reverse Proxy:** Nginx acts as a security boundary, providing an additional layer between external traffic and the API service by enforcing access control and securing communication between services.
 For example:
   - Admin interfaces (e.g., Airflow, MinIO Console) are restricted to specific IPs using `NGINX_ALLOWED_ADMIN_IP_1` and `NGINX_ALLOWED_ADMIN_IP_2`.
   - WebSocket connections are explicitly supported and secured.
   ### API Security

   The FastAPI application implements several security measures:

   - **Input Validation:** API endpoints validate input data using FastAPI's Query parameters with type checking and validation rules to prevent injection attacks and ensure data integrity.
   - **Error Handling:** Comprehensive error handling with appropriate HTTP status codes (400, 404, 500) ensures proper client feedback without exposing internal system details.
   - **Structured Logging:** API operations and errors are logged with contextual information for diagnostic and audit purposes, capturing:
-  - Error conditions with full stack traces
+    - Error conditions with full stack traces.
-  - Request processing information
+    - Request processing information.
-  - S3/MinIO connection issues
+    - S3/MinIO connection issues.
-  - Data processing errors
+    - Data processing errors.
   - **Service Isolation:** The API service runs in its own Docker container, isolated from other components to minimize the impact of potential vulnerabilities.
   - **Controlled Data Access:** API endpoints access data from the object storage (S3/MinIO) using carefully scoped permissions.

-The API security is further enhanced by the infrastructure:

 ## Layer 4: Data Security